raineorshine/cint/README.md

 	/** Returns a copy of the given function that calls the original function in the context of the first argument.
 Passes arguments 1..n as normal. */ cint.inContext(f)

+	/** Converts the given synchronous function into an asynchronous function that applies its arguments to the original function and invokes callback(error, result) */ cint.toAsync(f)

 ## String

 	/** Performs variable substitution on the string, replacing items in {curly braces}.